 Common Questions

 Akko is an ancient port city in northern Israel.
 It is one of the oldest cities in the world, continuously inhabited since the Middle Bronze Age.
-And today it is a popular travel destination.
+And today, it is a popular travel destination.

 Summary

-Old Acre offers many attractions, and you can easily spend the whole day there.
-Moreover, keep in mind that I did not cover all touristic attractions (check out Akko’s official site for additional information).
-But, we did go over all the main ones, and it is more than most people visit.
-Hence, after reading this post, you might ask which of the mentioned attractions above should you visit.
-Check out the suggested walking routes above.
-Moreover, you can visit POI near the city.
+Akko (Acre) offers many attractions, and you can easily spend the whole day there.
+Moreover, remember that I did not cover all the tourist attractions.
+But, we did over the main ones, which is more than most people visit.

 What is your favorite place in Akko?
 Tell us in the comments below.